 ASD Simplified Technical English, Specification ASD-STE100 (STE), is an international specification for the preparation of technical documentation in a controlled language.

-ASD-STE100 is maintained by the Simplified Technical English Maintenance Group (STEMG), a working group of the AeroSpace and Defence Industries Association of Europe (ASD).
+ASD-STE100 is maintained by the Simplified Technical English Maintenance Group (STEMG), a working group of ASD.
 The STEMG is a non-profit group.

 2.0 Mission of the STEMG